 Still, further research is needed to determine the effectiveness of dietary modifications as a pain treatment.

-There is some evidence indicating that glucosamine sulfate and chondroitin sulfate may be marginally effective for knee osteoarthritis.
-These natural compounds were found to be well tolerated and safe.
+There is some evidence indicating that glucosamine sulfate and chondroitin sulfate may be marginally effective for knee osteoarthritis, but other studies have found no benefit at all.
+These natural compounds were found to be well-tolerated and safe.